-Pursuant to the terms of the various private placements that we closed during the year ended April 30, 2019 and the three months ended July 31, 2019 with anti-dilution rights attached, in the event that we complete an equity financing within the period of time prescribed by the applicable subscription agreement (specifically, one year from the respective closing dates) and the price per share is below \$2.00, the price per share paid by the initial subscriber will be adjusted to the lower price per share and they will, accordingly, receive additional common shares for no additional consideration.
+Pursuant to the terms of certain private placements that we closed during the year ended April 30, 2019 and the nine months ended January 31, 2020 with anti-dilution rights attached, in the event that we complete an equity financing within the period of time prescribed by the applicable subscription agreement (specifically, one year from the respective closing dates) and the price per share is below \$2.00, the price per share paid by the initial subscriber will be adjusted to the lower price per share and they will, accordingly, receive additional common shares for no additional consideration.
 The outstanding financing rights are adjusted to fair value at each reporting period and any change in fair value between reporting periods is recorded in the statement of comprehensive loss.

 The change in fair value of financing rights impacted our reported loss.
-During the three months ended July 31, 2019, we recognized a \$0.9 million gain on the change in the fair value of financing rights (2018 - Nil).
+During the three and nine months ended January 31, 2020, we recognized a \$0.1 million gain and a \$1.0 million gain, respectively, on the change in the fair value of financing rights (2019 - Nil).
 Gains and losses resulting from the revaluation of financing rights are non-cash and do not impact our cash flows from operations.